inigolabs/inigolabs.github.io/index.md

 Let's start.

-For any questions, join our slack chanal at slack.inigo.io
+For any questions, join our [Slack channel](https://slack.inigo.io).